Sapphirine/Exploring-Review-Data-in-Yelp/README.md

 ### Result
 + [./Graph/]
   (https://github.com/Sapphirine/Exploring-the-Power-of-Yelp-Review-for-Business-Popularity/tree/master/graph)
-+ In this folder, we visualize our result.
++ In this folder, data visualizaiton of our result.

 ### Our video
 + https://youtu.be/P0_tpZDThUU